UCL-CATL/cosy-pupil-server/README.md

 The requests are sent by another process.
 In our case on another computer running a real-time Matlab program (see cosy-pupil-client).

+For the `stop` request, the reply is useful to know the latency:
+1. Matlab starts a timer.
+2. Matlab sends the `start` request.
+3. The external-recorder receives the `start` request and starts its own timer and sends the reply.
+4. Matlab sends the `stop` request.
+5. The external-recorder receives the `stop` request, stops its timer and sends the reply containing its time elapsed.
+6. Matlab receives the reply and store it in `elapsed_time_pupil`.
+7. Matlab stops its timer and store its elapsed time in `elapsed_time_matlab`.
+8. Then Matlab can measure the latency by comparing `elapsed_time_pupil` and `elapsed_time_matlab`.

+It's important to do that, to be sure that we have recorded what we wanted, i.e. during the experiment.
+If the latency is too high, we miss some data.
+Of course this timer dance can be done a first time before the actual experiment, so if the latency is too high we know it directly.